Trafficking Risk in Sub-Saharan African Supply Chains

 Child Labor

+As of 2021, the Republic of the Congo made moderate progress on confronting child labor, conducting its first survey on child labor with the UN Children’s Fund.[43]
 The minimum legal working age is 16.
-The law also prohibits forced labor, trafficking and all forms of slavery, child soldiering and forced recruitment for child soldiering, and prostitution for children under 18.
-The law provides the maximum penalty for violators of the worst forms of child labor is a fine of CFA francs 1.16 million (USD 1,975) or five years in prison.
-The U.S. Department of State has reported minimal enforcement of these laws and very little prosecution of violators.[31]
+The law also prohibits forced child labor, child trafficking and all forms of slavery, child soldiering and forced recruitment for child soldiering, and prostitution for all persons under 18.
+The law provides the maximum penalty for violators of the worst forms of child labor is a fine of CFA francs 1.16 million (USD 1,937 as of 2023) or five years in prison.
+The U.S. Department of State has reported minimal enforcement of these laws and very little prosecution of violators.[44]

 Civil Society Organizations

 Some domestic and international human rights groups occasionally operated without government restriction.
-Human rights groups were frequently denied access to prisons and detention centers.
-Domestic human rights groups did not often report on specific incidents out of fear of government reprisal.[32]
+Human rights groups had limited access to prisons and detention 8 centers.
+Domestic human rights groups did not often report on specific incidents out of fear of government reprisal.[45]

 Immigration Policies Limiting the Employment Options or Movement of Migrants